 The Muskegon facility is located adjacent to the Muskegon State Game Area, which helps draw birds to the wastewater system.
 Birders are welcome at the facility provided they obtain a pass at the wastewater system office before touring the site.
 Birders that can show membership in a birding organization can be issued annual passes.
 Contact the office at 231-724-3440 for more information.

-An informative handout for tour groups and individuals interested in visiting the plant property for bird watching (PDF – 611 KB)
+An informative handout providing helpful information to those interested in visiting the plant property for bird watching.

 MDNR Waterfowl Bird Counts

 This is a link to the weekly waterfowl bird counts taken during the fall by MDNR State Game Area staff